JPMorgan to pay $410 million to settle U.S. power market case

 The deal also came amid unprecedented political scrutiny of Wall Street's involvement in the raw materials supply chain.
 Lawmakers have questioned whether banks should own metals warehouses and power plants, while the U.S. Federal Reserve reviews a landmark 2003 decision that first let them trade commodities.

-The FERC deal did not cite specific traders or JPMorgan's commodities chief Blythe Masters for any wrongdoing.
-Masters spent billions of dollars over the past five years to build JPMorgan's oil, power, gas and metals business into the biggest on Wall Street.
+As expected, the FERC deal did not cite specific traders or JPMorgan's commodities chief Blythe Masters, who spent billions of dollars over the past five years to build JPMorgan's oil, power, gas and metals business into the biggest on Wall Street.

-JPMorgan had vowed in May to fight the FERC charges and disputed allegations that employees lied or acted inappropriately during the investigation.
+JPMorgan had vowed in May to fight the FERC charges and disputed allegations that employees lied or acted inappropriately during a more than year-long investigation.
 After a court battle over the disclosure over documents, the bank entered settlement discussions.

-On Tuesday, FERC laid out Masters knowledge of the traders abusive bidding strategies, including spreadsheets given to her detailing a seven-year plan to churn up to $2 billion in profits from potentially loss-making power plants.

 FERC Commissioner Tony Clark heralded the settlement as "historic," but said he was frustrated over the bank's evasiveness during the investigation.
 FERC had accused JPMorgan on several occasions of being late in responding to data requests and alleged it sometimes submitted "misleading information."